 “I think this speaks to the fact the economy in the North Country and the North Country itself are changing,” he said.

 A breakdown of St. Lawrence County’s 10 largest employers follows in order of total number of jobs provided.
 It is not an official ranking, but was compiled using information from New York State and St. Lawrence County officials.
 Employment numbers were provided by the individual organizations listed.

 • 1.
-The largest job provider in St. Lawrence County is St. Lawrence County Health Systems, which includes Canton-Potsdam Hospital and all of its clinics as well as Gouverneur Hospital.
+The largest job provider in St. Lawrence County is St. Lawrence Health System, which includes Canton-Potsdam Hospital and all of its clinics as well as Gouverneur Hospital.
 It currently has 1,235 employees.

 At CPH there are 764 full-time employees, 161 part-time employees, 172 per diem employees and 20 contracted employees that are not directly on the CPH payroll.
 At Gouverneur Hospital there are 110 full-time employees, 26 part-time employees and 42 per diem employees.